-Despite Increasing Evidence They Hurt Children, Trump Touts School Vouchers
+Despite Evidence That They Harm Children, Trump Touts School Vouchers

 |

-Despite Increasing Evidence They Hurt Children, Trump Touts School Vouchers
+Despite Evidence That They Harm Children, Trump Touts School Vouchers

 Posted on Mar 4, 2017